Creating A Cloudflare Worker Using Rust For Fetching Resources

-Hey guys, have you ever worked on Web Assembly?
-Now is a good time, first because its already supported by your browser from Chromium based (e.g. Edge, Brave, Google Chrome) to Firefox and its enabled by default since 2019.
+Have you ever worked on Web Assembly project?
+Actually, now is a good time, first because its already supported by your browser from Chromium based (e.g. Edge, Brave, Google Chrome) to Firefox and its enabled by default since 2019.
 Plus you can use your favorite language (technically not all) to develop web assembly.

 In this quick tutorial we will be using Rust, not the game though.